burakbudanur/gendocstring/README.md

     -   Can be changed in Preferences -> Keyboard Shortcuts -> extension.generateDocstring
 -   Command: `Generate Docstring`
 -   Right click menu: `Generate Docstring`

-This project is licensed under the [Apache 2.0 License](LICENSE) which is based on MIT License.